-This plan for performing the requirements management process can be part of (or referenced by) the work plan as described in the Work Planning process area.
+This plan for performing the requirements management process can be part of (or referenced by) the project plan as described in the Project Planning process area.

-This plan for performing the risk management process can be included in (or referenced by) the work plan, which is described in the Work Planning process area.
+This plan for performing the risk management process can be included in (or referenced by) the project plan, which is described in the Project Planning process area.
 The plan called for in this generic practice addresses the comprehensive planning for all of the specific practices in this process area.
 In particular, this plan provides the overall approach for risk mitigation, but is distinct from mitigation plans (including contingency plans) for specific risks.
 In contrast, the risk mitigation plans called for in the specific practices of this process area addresses more focused items such as the levels that trigger risk handling activities.

-Portions of this plan for performing the supplier agreement management process can be part of (or referenced by) the work plan as described in the Work Planning process area.
-Often, however, some portion of the plan resides outside of the work group with a group such as contract management.
+Portions of this plan for performing the supplier agreement management process can be part of (or referenced by) the project plan as described in the Project Planning process area.
+Often, however, some portions of the plan reside outside of the project with a group such as contract management.